redhat-appstudio/release-service-bundles/tasks/managed/publish-to-cgw/README.md

 # publish-to-cgw

-Tekton task to publish content to Red Hat's Developer portal using pubtools-content-gateway
+Tekton task to publish content to Red Hat's Developer portal using content-gateway API.

  - This task _expects_ the content is already pushed to CDN, it _exposes_ the metadata to Developer portal using content-gateway
- - This task uses [pubtools-content-gateway](https://github.com/release-engineering/pubtools-content-gateway) to publish content to content-gateway.

 ## Parameters